 Dispatchers are available at these respective telephone numbers 24 hours a day to answer your calls.
-In response to a call, the Department of Public Safety will take the required action, either by dispatching an officer or asking the victim to report to the Department of Public Safety to file an incident report.
+In response to a call, Pope County 911 will dispatch an officer.
+If the call is dispatched to the Russellville Police Department or Russellville Fire Department, the Russellville Campus Department of Public Safety will be notified.
+The Department of Public Safety will take the required action, either by dispatching an officer or asking the victim to report to the Department of Public Safety to file an incident report.
 All reported crimes will be investigated by the University and may become a matter of public record.
-All Department of Public Safety incident reports are forwarded to the Dean of Students Office for review and referral to the Department of Student Conduct for potential action, as appropriate.
+All Department of Public Safety incident reports are forwarded to the Chief Student Officer for the Ozark and ATCC campuses for review and potential action, as appropriate.
 Department of Public Safety Investigators will investigate a report when it is deemed appropriate.
-Additional information obtained via the investigation will also be forwarded to the Department of Student Conduct.
 If assistance is required from the Russellville Police Department or the Russellville Fire Department, the Department of Public Safety will contact the appropriate unit.
 If a sexual assault or rape should occur, staff on the scene, including Public Safety, will offer the victim a wide variety of services.